-Peer group analysis of trademark RUL.
-Accounting standards, textbooks, course materials, and relevant literature provide an overview on the different factors that might influence the RUL of trademarks but little to no guidance on methodologies and tools to quantify or estimate it.
-In a first step toward estimating trademark RUL, it is helpful for trademark appraisers to understand the general mortality risk of trademarks in the subject industry.
-Two simple tools help to achieve this:
+Accounting standards, textbooks, course materials and relevant literature provide an overview of the different factors that might influence the RUL of trademarks, but little to no guidance on methodologies and tools to quantify or estimate it.
+In a first step towards estimating trademark RUL, it is helpful for trademark valuators to understand the general mortality risk of trademarks in the subject industry.
+Two simple tools help to achieve this.

-a.
-Randomly pick a population of competitor brands that were active in the subject industry a couple of years ago.
-The composition of the population is less important; more important is the size (ideally 20 brands, minimum 10), and how many years passed (ideally 10 years, minimum five).
-The source of such a historic population can be: all participants at a specific trade fair at that time, all brands that advertised in the trade magazine at that time, the members' list of the industry association at that time, and all brands that were then covered in the report of the consumer research or market intelligence company.
+a) Randomly pick a population of competitor brands that were active in the subject industry five to 10 years ago.
+The composition of the population is less important; more important is the size (ideally 20 brands, minimum 10), and how many years passed since the observation of the population (ideally 10 years, minimum five).
+The source of such historic population can be: all participants at a specific trade fair at that time; all brands that advertised in the trade magazine at that time; the members' list of the industry association at that time; all brands that were then covered in the report of the consumer research or market intelligence company.
 Then find out which of these brands still exist today.
-By dividing the number of remaining brands by the number of brands in the former population, you get an approximate survivor ratio and annual mortality rate.
+By dividing the number of remaining brands by the number of brands in the former population, you get an approximate survivor ratio, and an annual mortality rate.

-If four out of 20 competitor brands that existed 10 years ago disappeared in the meantime, the average annual mortality rate would be 2%; assuming a constant mortality rate and projecting this trend into the future, all brands would have disappeared by year 40, and the average RUL of the existing brands would be 20 years.
+If four out of 20 competitor brands that existed 10 years ago disappeared in the meantime, the average annual mortality rate would be 2%; assuming a constant mortality rate and

-Smith and Richey use a different categorization but discuss similar reasons for obsolescence risks.
-Gordon Smith and Susan Richey, "Trademark Valuation-A Tool for Brand Management," Wiley, 2013, p.
-145-152.
+19 Smith and Richey use a different categorization, but discuss similar reasons for obsolescence risks.
+Gordon Smith, Susan Richey, "Trademark Valuation - A Tool for Brand Management," Wiley 2013, pp. 145-152.

-It is surprising to see how many fashion and sports brands are deemed to have indefinite lives.
+20 It is surprising to see that 90% of fashion and sports brands are deemed to have indefinite lives while in reality many of them will likely not survive the next 20 years.

-b.
-It can be helpful to see how other appraisers dealt with similar situations in the past.
+- projecting this trend into the future, all brands will have disappeared by year 40, and the average RUL of the existing brands would be 20 years.
+Depending on its relative strength against competitors, a subject trademark will have an RUL below or above average. - b) It can be helpful to see how other valuators dealt with similar situations in the past.
 Therefore, you should have a look at the RULs assigned to other trademarks in the subject industry in earlier trademark valuations.
 Such data can be found in the financial reporting of listed companies in relation to their purchase accounting and accounting for intangible assets in connection with business combinations.
-More conveniently, you can retrieve such data from the MARKABLES database.
-Exhibit 3 illustrates the RULs found in peer group analyses for various industries based on MARKABLES data.
-The results show that: (a) trademark mortality risk differs by industry; and (b) plentiful guideline data are available.
+One source is the MARKABLES database.
+Exhibit 4 illustrates the RULs found in peer group analyses for various industries based on MARKABLES data.
+The results show that a) trademark mortality risk differs by industry, and b) plentiful guideline data are available.

 Such industry-based trademark mortality analyses rarely provide evidence for zero mortality or infiniteness.
 In almost all cases, some trademarks have disappeared in the observation period or are expected to disappear.
 Of course, the average RUL resulting from these peer group analyses is not directly applicable for the subject trademark.
-But it provides a first understanding of the trademark dynamics in the subject industry and a guideline as to whether an indefinite RUL is justifiable.
+But it provides a first understanding of the trademark dynamics in the subject industry and a guideline if an indefinite RUL is justifiable or not.

-Estimation of trademark-specific RUL.
+Estimation of Trademark Specific RUL

 The RUL of the subject trademark depends on some specific characteristics in relation to its environment and customers.
 The following analytical steps are helpful to understand the specific position of the subject trademark in various cycles and to provide a best estimate of RUL.